Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Nearly one-in-three Americans will have a bout with shingles.
+An estimated 1 million Americans will have a bout with shingles each year.
 Even children can contract it.

 Shingles is a viral infection.
 The same virus (varicella zoster) that causes chickenpox triggers shingles.
 If you’ve had chickenpox, the virus remains dormant in your body.
 If it becomes active again later, it causes shingles.

-While shingles isn’t life-threatening, it can be very uncomfortable.
-Its painful rash can appear anywhere on your body, but it most often occurs as a cluster of blisters on the sides of the torso.
-Other symptoms can include a fever, headache and upset stomach.
+While shingles isn’t life-threatening, it can be extremely uncomfortable.
+Its painful rash can appear anywhere on your body.
+Most often it occurs as a cluster of blisters on the sides of the face or torso.
+Other symptoms can include a fever, chills, headache and upset stomach.

-Anyone who has had chickenpox or received the chickenpox vaccine can get shingles.
-Your chances of getting shingles increase as you get older.
-The Centers for Disease Control and Prevention (CDC) reports that nearly half of all people who get shingles are over the age of 60.
+Anyone who has had chickenpox, or in some rare cases received the chickenpox vaccine, can get shingles.
+Your chance of getting shingles increases as you get older.
+The Centers for Disease Control and Prevention (CDC) reports that nearly half of all people who get shingles are over the age of 50.

 Other risk factors can include a weak immune system caused by cancer, HIV, AIDS and other conditions.
-The use of certain medications such as steroids and anti-rejection drugs that help prevent the body’s rejection of transplanted organs can also boost the risk.
+The use of certain medications such as steroids or anti-rejection drugs for transplanted organs can also boost the risk.

 The only way you can get shingles is if you’ve had chickenpox.
 You cannot “catch” shingles from someone else.
 If you’ve never had chickenpox, coming into contact with the shingles rash may cause chickenpox.
 To prevent this, anyone with shingles should keep their rash covered, avoid scratching or touching it, and wash their hands regularly.

 Since shingles is caused by a virus, there is no magic pill or treatment to get rid of it.
-Your doctor can give you medication to speed up the healing process.
-To help with pain, your doctor may also prescribe pain medications and soothing creams for the rash.
+Your doctor can give you medication, which is more effective earlier in the disease than later, to speed up the healing process.
+To help with pain, your doctor may also prescribe pain medicines and soothing creams for the rash.

-Shingles usually lasts between two and six weeks.
+Shingles usually lasts between two and five weeks.
 It’s possible that you can get shingles more than once, but most people usually get it only once.

 Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation,